Uninen/og-image-builder/README.md

 1. Copy `.env.example` as `.env` and get yourself an API key for Unsplash API to be able to use the Unsplash search.
 You also need to add this as a secret to ZEIT Now to be able to use it as an environment variable in production.
 1. Deploy on ZEIT Now

+Note: if you use some other hosting than ZEIT Now, implement `X-Content-Type-Options`, `X-Frame-Options`, `X-XSS-Protection` headers yourself (see examples in `now.json`).

 ### Some ideas for improvements

 - Separate text position and styling (add easier position controls)